VPGE Fellowship Policies

 Who Can Put a Fellowship on Reserve?

-SGF and CCSRE recipients who do not already have support budgeted through the fifth year of graduate study are eligible to put their fellowships on reserve.
-SGF and CCSRE fellowships must be used within the first five years of graduate study, which includes Summer quarter of the fifth year.
+SGF, CCSRE and Zhang recipients who do not already have support budgeted through the fifth year of graduate study are eligible to put their fellowships on reserve.
+SGF, CCSRE and Zhang fellowships must be used within the first five years of graduate study, which includes summer quarter of the fifth year.
+Please note that, by default, the SGF, CCSRE and Zhang are budgeted for TGR tuition support during the fifth year of graduate study.

 Who Can Not Put a Fellowship on Reserve?

-Please note that degree programs or departments may augment the VPGE reserve procedures with other requirements, so Fellows should check with their student services administrator for local procedures and deadlines.
-In all cases, fellows are encouraged to discuss funding plans with their advisors and departments, even when official advisor approval is not necessary.
+Please note that degree programs may augment the VPGE reserve procedures with other requirements, so fellows should check with their student services administrator for local procedures and deadlines.
+In all cases, fellows are encouraged to discuss funding plans with their advisors and degree programs, even when official advisor approval is not necessary.

 Advisor Approval Required

 Faculty advisor approval is required for reserve requests when the student intends to be supported by that faculty member or when planning to not enroll (e.g., 50% research appointment, Practical Training, internship etc.).
-The Director of Graduate Studies or Department Chair/Director can substitute for the faculty advisor, when necessary.
+The director of graduate studies or degree program chair/director can substitute for the faculty advisor, when necessary.

 Advisor Approval Not Required